Statement of Purpose Example The Application Process

 Do you break under pressure?
 What happens if the kids do not want to listen?
 What happens when people forget your name or forget to invite you to events?
 What happens if they throw something at you?
 Are you going to yell at your students, or are you going to be positive and ignore the bad stuff?
 Will you continue to show your students that you want to have fun?
 It all ties together in the SoP and interview process.

-Being outgoing and positive are elements should be in your SoP to show you can overcome something.
+Being outgoing and positive are elements that should be in your SoP to show you can overcome something.
 It doesn’t have to be stated but illustrated by past events and skills that show you as outgoing, adventurous positive, and flexible.

-C: What are your future plans after JET?
+C: What are your plans after JET?

-What are your future plans and how does JET help?
+What are your plans and how does JET help?
 How does becoming a JET help your career?
 Is teaching at all relevant?
 Is being part of the Japanese community helpful in becoming an engineer, rocket scientist, anthropologist, doctor, translator, etc?
 What are you going to do after JET?

 The program is short-term, max 5 years; will you go to graduate school or continue to work in Japan with another company?
 Will you learn Japanese and use it for future work or school?